luuquangtrung/SliceLib/README.md

 ```

-Format of each data instance for the physical network:
+## Format of each data instance for the physical network

 ```
 4 4             # [PHYSICAL NETWORK] num_nodes num_links